 We like to take our visitors on a journey through Uganda.
 By this we mean that you are not just taken from activity to activity, additionally you will go home having a feeling that you have actually experienced Uganda as well.
 When time allows we encourage stops in villages, scenic locations and markets along the way as well as trying of local food.

-The tempo of your Uganda tour is set by you in the planning stage of the safari.
-Your Uganda tour can be adapted to the tempo you wish.
+The tempo of your Uganda safari is set by you in the planning stage of the safari.
+Our Uganda tours can be adapted to the tempo you wish.
 If you wish to have some free afternoons and slow mornings we plan for that.
 If you prefer to see as much as possible during the time here we give the safari a higher tempo.

 You might have the picture of dusty roads and tuff conditions when you think of a safari in Africa.
 But the fact is that the infrastructure in Uganda has improved a lot in the last few years.
 Most longer drives are on comfortable roads where a longer distance can be covered without problem.
 Within the parks and when going off the beaten trek in Eastern Uganda we will encounter more basic road conditions though.
 In these situations you can still feel secure we only operate with 4×4 vehicles that are maintained to manage these conditions.

 Practical tips for a safari to Uganda

 Ones you have your tour in Uganda booked there are a few things to think about before you travel.

 - Visa, to enter Uganda you most likely need a tourist visa, which you apply for in advance via Uganda Immigrations online portal.

 - Renew your passport if needed.
 It has to be valid for 6 months